westofengland-ca/weca_qgis_release_notes/README.md

 5. Rename the file.
 Please rename the copied file by adding your name and surname initial to the end (eg. `WECA_GIS_v09_TheoF.qgz`).
 6. Open the file.
 Please allow **2-3 minutes** or so for QGIS to fully load the layers (there are lots of map layers!).
 Try not to interact with QGIS during loading.

 Release notes are available below for the latest QGIS `.qgz` file.
-A new release of this file is expected every couple of months.
+A new release of this file is expected 5-6 months.
 Check the folder linked above for updated versions, then repeat the steps above if `v10` is found.

 ---